Building for the Future: an exemplar for student and academic accommodation.

 Designed for the Future by Rick Mather Architects

-The building design will be an exemplar for student and academic accommodation.
-When granting planning permission, the City Planning Department praised the building for its use of renewable energy sources and other features, which make it a model of sustainability.
+The building design is an exemplar for student and academic accommodation.
+The Oxford City Planning Department praised the building for its use of renewable energy sources and other features, which make it a model of sustainability.
 Over the lifetime of the building, this will help significantly reduce College running costs.

-The building will be created using pre-fabricated engineered timber panels which will form the super structure and will be built off-site; each study bedroom and bathroom for instance will come ready assembled in a ‘pod’ – this will reduce the number of deliveries, reduce time lost between different tradespeople and minimise disruption to College life.
+The building was created using pre-fabricated engineered timber panels which form the super structure and were built off-site; each study bedroom and bathroom for instance came ready assembled in a ‘pod’ – this reduced the number of deliveries, reduced time lost between different tradespeople, and minimised disruption to College life.

-The BIHR will occupy the lower two floors of the building in a series of academic offices, seminar rooms and work spaces for post-doctoral researchers and graduate students.
+The BIHR occupies the lower two floors of the building in a series of academic offices, seminar rooms, and work spaces for post-doctoral researchers, visiting fellows and graduate students.

-The lecture auditorium will be a fantastic new space for College, designed with glazing to bring in natural light with an opening out to the newly created terrace.
+The Sir Joseph Hotung Auditorium is a fantastic new space for the College, designed with glazing to bring in natural light with an opening out to the newly created terrace.

 "The College continues to see successes in both access and academic performance, with an increasingly diverse student base being attracted to Mansfield.
 Ensuring we have improved facilities across the College is ever more important."
 Allan Dodd, Bursar